 D.2 Fatigue Design of Driven Piles

 For fatigue design of driven piles, combined installation and in-place cumulative damage calculations should be used.
-To evaluate fatigue damage, both applicable S-N curves and damage accumulation rules should be defined, once the loads have been defined.
+To evaluate fatigue damage, both applicable S-N curves and damage accumulation rules should be defined once the loads have been defined.

 D.3 Fatigue Loads